samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 ]
 ```

 As you can see, there is nothing special about this file.
-It is just an array with different food from different countries.
+It is just an array of different food from different countries.

 After defining the `foods.json` file, you can focus on defining your Redux store.
 To recap, the `store` is the place where you keep the single source of truth of the state of your app.
 So, open the `reducers.js` file and add the following code to it: